razorcx/unmarkme/content/unmarkme.md

 # Empower Your Development Workflow!

-[Convert HTML to Markup or Markup to HTML in Realtime!]{.font-bold}
+[Convert HTML to Markdown or Markdown to HTML in Realtime!]{.font-bold}
 ::

 Elevate your development experience with our cutting-edge application designed to streamline your workflow like never before.
-Introducing a powerful tool that enables you to effortlessly convert HTML to Markup or Markup to HTML in real-time.
+Introducing a powerful tool that enables you to effortlessly convert HTML to Markdown or Markdown to HTML in real-time.

 **Key Features:**

-1. **Real-time Conversion:** Experience seamless and instant transformation of your code, allowing you to switch between HTML and Markup effortlessly.
+1. **Real-time Conversion:** Experience seamless and instant transformation of your code, allowing you to switch between HTML and Markdown effortlessly.

 2. **Efficiency Unleashed:** Boost your productivity by eliminating the need for manual conversion, allowing you to focus on what matters most - crafting exceptional web content.